• Skip to primary navigation

 Top 5 defects of Galaxy Note 5: 3.
 No IR blaster

-Surprisingly, Galaxy Note 5 removed the IR blaster, which some of Galaxy Note 4 owners have enjoyed.
+Surprisingly, Galaxy Note 5 removed the IR blaster, which some Galaxy Note 4 owners have enjoyed.

-Very likely, “most” of Galaxy Note 4 owners never used it.
-And removing it can save about less than $1 in each device.
+Very likely, “most” Galaxy Note 4 owners never used it.
+Removing it can save less than $1 in each device.

-And therefore, Samsung decided to remove this feature from Galaxy Note 5 to cater for the mass market who do not know what they want.
+Therefore, Samsung decided to remove this feature from Galaxy Note 5 to cater to the mass market who do not know what they want.

 As mentioned, this means Samsung slammed the doors to users who know why choices matter.